-Wess Meets West infuse elements of Electronic Music and Post Rock to blend otherworldly soundscapes.
+Wess Meets West (Hassle Records) infuse elements of Electronic Music and Post Rock to blend otherworldly soundscapes.

 They have been featured in Paste Magazine, Electronic Musician magazine, Premier Guitar, NPR Morning Edition, CBS, Wrangler, ESPN's X-Games and most recently, Spotify's Deep Focus Playlist which has over four million plays.
 Wess Meets West has been labeled as a “Top Ten Bands from CT You Need to Know” and a “Top Up-And-Coming Connecticut Bands to Check out in 2016.”
 2017 Best In State CT New England Music Awards.

 "Wess Meets West labels its own music as “defiantly optimistic,” which is as good a description as anything I can come up with.
 There’s another pretty good word for it, too: “beautiful,” in an unabashed, even romantic way.
 For all its complexity, Wess Meets West’s music is always emotionally direct, honest, and engaging.
 It’s music for taking a long trip in a fast car to a part of the country you’ve never seen, for standing on a high peak — even, dare I say it, for falling in love, like you can only at the end of summer." - Brian Slattery, New Haven Independent